-(1) This subsection establishes deadlines and timelines for appeals arising from:

-a)Solid waste permit decisions: and b)Alleged solid waste code violations not associated with a permitted facility a.Open record hearings before the Hearing Officer: and b.Closed record hearings before the County Board of Health

-(2)This subsection establishes two types of hearings for appeals of decisions arising from the subsection (1) above:

-(3)With respect to appeals of solid waste permit decisions any solid waste permit applicant or owner of property on or for which a solid waste permit has been submitted or issued, or other person who is aggrieved by a permit issuance, permit denial, permit suspension, or action by the Health Officer. shall be authorized to appeal the matter and have a hearing before a Hearing Officer authorized by the Board to conduct such hearings

-(4) With respect to appeals arising from alleged solid waste code violations not associated with a permitted facility the owner or occupant of property on or for which a solid waste violation has been submitted or issued, or a person whose property is adjacent, i.e., abutting, to property subject to the alleged solid waste violation, or other person aggrieved by a notice and order to correct a violation is authorized to request, in writing, a hearing before the Hearing Officer.

-(5)With respect to the types of appeals established by subsection 1 any appeal to the Hearing Officer shall not be valid (timely) unless it is filed with the applicable fee amount with Health & Human Services no later than the close of business on the 14th day after the date of the decision or action being appealed.
-For purposes of counting 14 days, the day of the date of the decision does NOT count.
-If the last day for filing such an appeal falls on a weekend or federal holiday, the deadline shall be considered the close of business on the next business day.
-Untimely appeals will not be heard by the Hearing Officer and the fee will be returned to the appellant.

-(6)With respect to the types of appeals established by subsection 1 any appeal to the Board of Health shall not be valid (timely) unless it is filed with the applicable fee amount with the Clerk to the Board of Health no later than the close of business on the 30th day after the date of the decision or action being appealed.
-For purposes of counting 30 days, the day of the date of the decision does NOT count.
-If the last day for filing such an appeal falls on a weekend or federal holiday, the deadline shall be considered the close of business on the next business day.
-Untimely appeals will not be heard by the Board of Health and the fee will be returned to the appellant.

-(7)With respect to any appeal made to either the Hearing Officer or the Board of Health the appellant shall submit specific statements in writing listing the reasons why the appellant assigns error(s) to the decision of the Health Officer.

-(8) The date for the hearing before the Hearing Officer shall be a date mutually agreed to by the Hearing Officer. the appellant and HHS and should be a date within 30 days of the date when HHS received the appeal and the applicable fee.
-The parties and the Hearing Officer may agree to set the date for the "open record" hearing at a date more than 30 days after the date HHS received the appeal and the fee.

-(9)The hearing before the Hearing Officer will be an "open record" hearing and the procedure to be followed during such a hearing will substantially conform to the procedure listed here, subject to changes the Hearing Officer may make at their discretion.
-In no event shall the "open record" hearing not be open to the public.

-a)Hearings shall be open to the public and presided over by the Hearing Officer.
+- (1) Appeal of Solid Waste Permit Decisions.
+Any solid waste permit applicant or owner of property on or for which a solid waste permit has been submitted or issued, or a person whose property is adjacent to property subject to the solid waste permit, or other person who is aggrieved by a permit issuance, permit denial, permit suspension, or action by the Health Officer, shall have the right to appeal the matter and have a hearing before a Hearing Officer authorized by the Board to conduct such hearings.
+Any such appeal must be made within ten (10) days of service of the order and the appeal will conform to the requirements of Chapter 173-350 WAC and this regulation.
+The decision of the Hearing Officer regarding solid waste permits or notice or order may be appealed to the Board of Health.
+Any action to review the Hearing Officer's decision must be filed within thirty (30) days of the date of the decision.
+Except for conditions causing risks to human health or safety, appeals shall act as a stay of the Health Officer decision or order. - (a) Hearing Officer Administrative Hearing.
+Any person aggrieved by a permit decision or notice or order of the Health Officer may request, in writing, a hearing before the Hearing Officer.
+The appellant shall submit specific statements in writing of the reason why error is assigned to the decision of the Health Officer.
+Such request shall be presented to the Hearing Officer within ten (10) days of the action appealed.
+Upon receipt of such request, together with any applicable hearing fees, the Hearing Officer shall notify the appellant, and permit holder or applicant if different, in writing of the time, date, and place of such hearing, which shall be set at a mutually convenient time not less than twenty (20) days nor more than thirty (30) days from the date the request was received.
+The Hearing Officer will issue a decision affirming, reversing, or modifying the Health Officer decision which has been appealed.
+The Hearing Officer may require additional actions as part of the decision. - (b) Hearing Procedures.
+Hearings shall be open to the public and presided over by the Hearing Officer.
 Such hearings shall be recorded.
 Hearings shall be opened with a recording of the time, date and place of the hearing, and a statement of the cause for the hearing.
 The Hearing Officer shall then swear in all potential witnesses.
 The case shall be presented in the order directed by the Hearing Officer.
 The appellant may present rebuttal.
 The Hearing Officer may question either party.
 The Hearing Officer may allow for a closing statement or summation.

-b)General rights of all parties include#

-(i) To be represented by an attorney;

-(ii) To present witnesses;

-(iii) To cross-examine witnesses;

-(iv) To object to evidence for specific grounds.
+General rights include: - (i) To be represented by an attorney; - (ii) To present witnesses; - (iii) To cross-examine witnesses; - (iv) To object to evidence for specific grounds.
 In the conduct of the proceeding, the Hearing Officer may consider any evidence, including hearsay evidence that a reasonably prudent person would rely upon in the conduct of his or her affairs.
 Evidence is not admissible if it is excludable on constitutional or statutory grounds or on the basis of evidentiary privilege recognized in the courts of this State.
-The Hearing Officer shall decide rulings on the admissibility of evidence, and the Washington rules of evidence shall serve as guidelines for those rulings.

-(c) Record.
-Inasmuch as any appeal to the Board of Health from a Hearing Officer decision is a review on the record, the Hearing Officer shall ensure that the record generated contains testimonial and documentary evidence supporting the Hearing Officer's issuance of the hearing decision, thereby creating the record for the "closed record" hearing that may occur before the Board of Health.
+The Hearing Officer shall decide rulings on the admissibility of evidence, and the Washington rules of evidence shall serve as guidelines for those rulings. - (c) Record.
+Inasmuch as any appeal to the Board of Health from a Hearing Officer decision is a review on the record, the Hearing Officer shall ensure that the record generated contains testimonial and documentary evidence supporting the Hearing Officer's issuance of the hearing decision.